borisiya/cv/cv.md

 + E-mail: anna30090115@gmail.com
 + Phone: +375298080745
 ## About me:
 I am 20 years old.
 I am also a 3rd year student at the university.
+My desire is to learn front-end development.
 ## Skills:
 + C/C++ (basic)
 + Python